andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 ## Analytic strategy and possible biases

 Online surveys pose other methodological challenges beyond issues of sampling.
-My list inherently omits any international NGOs without an active English-based online presence, ignoring organizations that do not engage with the UN or other English-centered umbrella organization, organizations that lack technical capacity to maintain a current website or access the internet to respond to the survey, or organizations that purposely do not publish their information online. `TODO: Look at geographic distribution, issue distribution of respondents and nonrespondents (where known, since not all NGOs in list list their home/target countries or issues) - like, based on the lists overall vs. respondents`
+My list inherently omits any international NGOs without an active English-based online presence, ignoring organizations that do not engage with the UN or other English-centered umbrella organization, organizations that lack technical capacity to maintain a current website or access the internet to respond to the survey, or organizations that purposely do not publish their information online.
+Accordingly, this survey does not represent all INGOs.
+Though it is impossible to tell exactly how respondents and nonrespondents differed in their choice to complete the survey, as I do not have complete information about the pool of potential respondents, more European and American NGOs responded than those based in Asia and Africa, likely because of these technological and linguistic barriers.[^19]

 I took several steps to address these biases and threats to validity, based on the methods and recommendations of others [@Buthe:2011; @EdwardsRobertsClarke:2009; @HeissKelley:2016].
-After cleaning the initial list of e-mails, I sent each potential respondent an initial invitation, followed up with a reminder two weeks later, and a final reminder after another two weeks.[^19]To reduce language barriers, respondents were encouraged to answer all free questions in their native language.
+After cleaning the initial list of e-mails, I sent each potential respondent an initial invitation, followed up with a reminder two weeks later, and a final reminder after another two weeks.[^20]To reduce language barriers, respondents were encouraged to answer all free questions in their native language.
 Because the survey deals with sensitive questions about organizational strategy in potentially precarious political contexts, respondents were informed that their responses would be kept anonymous.
 To maintain anonymity when discussing the results of the survey, each respondent was assigned a randomly assigned four-digit ID number, and any quotes from the free response questions were stripped of potentially identifying information.

 The nature of the population of INGOs poses an additional challenge for analyzing organizational strategy.
 To isolate the effect of country-level policies on INGOs, the survey asks organizations about their experiences working in *one* country, yet many INGOs work in multiple countries.
 An early question in the survey asked respondents to identify all the countries their has organization worked in, and later in the survey, respondents were asked to choose one of those pre-selected countries to answer a set of country-specific questions.
 This introduces additional bias into the survey responses—especially for organizations working in dozens of different countries—since respondents were given some choice about their responses.
 However, allowing for self-selection of target country was, to some extent, unavoidable given how little was known about the sample population *a priori*.
 Randomly offering one country from the subset of countries organizations identified previously could present a respondent with a country in which an organization engages in only minor work (e.g. an organization that attends an annual conference in one country may indicate that they have worked there), yielding less-than-useful country-level responses.

 Furthermore, to avoid priming respondents' opinions of their experiences with host governments, I did not ask organizations to choose the country they felt most restricted working in (though that was the main purpose of the survey)—the survey simply asked respondents to choose one of the previously selected countries.
 This introduces a concern that organizations may have chosen to answer questions about easier, less restrictive countries.
 Nearly half of respondents answered questions about a country that had a less restrictive civil society regulatory environment (as measured by the CSRE index from chapter 2) than the average CSRE across their total portfolio of host countries, 35% answered about countries that were more restrictive than the average CSRE, and 21% answered about countries with the same level of restrictiveness as the average (see @fig:selected-easier in the appendix).
 To some extent, respondents did tend to provide answers about their work in less restrictive countries compared to their total portfolio, possibly to avoid answering more difficult questions.

 That said, there is some evidence that respondents answered questions about the countries with which they were most familiar, regardless of the restrictiveness of the regulatory environment.
 Respondents headquartered in specific regions tended to answer questions about their work in countries in a way that reflected general patterns for that region.
 For instance, that fit a general pattern for INGOs based in their same region.
 For instance, 44% of all Europe-based respondents indicated that they conduct work in other European countries, with 23% working in Asia, 18% in Africa, and 14% in the Americas (see @fig:regions-sankey).
 Correspondingly, 46% of Europe-based respondents answered questions about their work in Europe, 20% about Asia, 20% in Africa, and 14% in the Americas.
 This distribution closely mirrors that of the countries these INGOs had selected and shows that, at least at a regional level, organizations did not answer questions about their work in a less restrictive region (such as Europe).
 This pattern of similarity holds for INGOs working in all other regions, with the exception of Africa-based INGOs—while 66% of African INGOs indicated working in other African countries, 83% answered questions about their work in other African countries, indicating that respondents likely chose to answer questions about countries that were most familiar and similar to their home countries and not necessarily because of the CSRE.

-respondents tended to select countries that fit within the general pattern for NGOs based in their same region.
-Africa-based NGOs are the one exception, with 83% of respondents based in Africa answering questions about their work in another African country, rather than in Europe, the Americas, or Asia.
-This switch may indicate that smaller NGOs selected countries they work in the most or have the most knowledge of.
-Indeed, ASDF

-However, I am less concerned with this bias, since most respondents work in X–Y countries and ….
-Additionally, the countries for which respondents answered generally reflect the countries they had marked

 Since the survey was designed to not have strong statistical or inferential power (opting to maximize possible international NGO response instead), the findings reported below are primarily descriptive and highlight general trends in how human rights-focused and service provision-focused INGOs relate to the regulatory environments of their host countries.
 I report basic summary statistics and cross-tabulations of survey responses and I use Bayesian inferential statistics to check for differences in means and associations within responses.
 Bayesian methods are especially appropriate for making tentative exploratory inferences from this kind of data, particularly when combined with data visualizations and graphs [@Gelman:2003], and accordingly, I rely heavily on statistical graphics when making inferences.
-As with previous statistical chapters, I use weakly informative prior distributions for sample parameters and I obtain the posterior distribution of the CSRE with Markov Chain Monte Carlo (MCMC) sampling and simulate values from the joint posterior distribution of sample parameters.[^20]
+As with previous statistical chapters, I use weakly informative prior distributions for sample parameters and I obtain the posterior distribution of the CSRE with Markov Chain Monte Carlo (MCMC) sampling and simulate values from the joint posterior distribution of sample parameters.[^21]

 In the absence of strong statistical power, I supplement inferences with interpretive analysis of the survey's free response answers.
-Only 19 respondents (2.8%) failed to answer any of the survey's 36 open-ended questions, and most answered between 8–16 questions, resulting in a sizable corpus of qualitative insights into INGO experiences with their host governments. `TODO: More about how specifically I use the free response answers`
+Only 19 respondents (2.8%) declined to answer any of the survey's 36 open-ended questions, and most answered between 8–16 questions, resulting in a sizable corpus of qualitative insights into INGO experiences with their host governments.
+Where possible, I quote extensively from these responses to provide deeper anecdotal support of organizations's experiences and decisions working with the governments of their target countries.

 I use the results of this global survey of international NGOs to measure each element of my theory: INGO ideal points, operational flexibility, and relationship with the target regime.
 I also measure how restricted INGOs feel in their host countries and which kinds of adjustments they have undertaken in response to changing regulations.
 In the remainder of this chapter, I provide a general overview of the subset of the INGO sector I surveyed.
 I then describe how restricted these organizations feel in their target countries and explore factors that are associated with those feelings of restriction, based on an organization's mission, flexibility, and relationship with the government.
 Next, I investigate how INGOs have reacted to changing restrictions and consider what factors are correlated with which types of reactions.
 I conclude by discussing how these results support the implications of my hypotheses and theory.

+## general overview of the subset of the INGO sector I surveyed.

+## I then describe how restricted these organizations feel in their target countries and explore factors that are associated with those feelings of restriction, based on an organization's mission, flexibility, and relationship with the government.

+## I then describe how INGOs have reacted to changing restrictions and consider what factors are correlated with which types of reactions.

+## I conclude by discussing how these results support the hypotheses implied by my theory.

 ## Reactions to restrictions